progmaticltd/homebox/docs/email-configuration.md

 mail:
   ...
   antivirus:                # Check inbound and outbound emails for viruses
-    port: 34000             # port to use for the antivirus daemon
     active: true            # or false
     action: drop            # Action to do when a virus is found in an email: bounce or drop
                             # be careful, bouncing external emails is a way to expose clamav usage